When you are owed money, hindsight can be a wonderful thing.

 Loaned money without a contract

 Without an I.O.U. or a loan agreement in place, proving that money provided to someone was a loan that needs to be repaid can be difficult.
-This is because often money given to friends or family is considered a gift and so isn't required to be paid back.
+This is because often money given to friends, an ex, or family member is considered a gift and so isn't required to be paid back.

 Enforcing a verbal agreement that money is owed will hinge around providing evidence to show that the cash was transferred as a loan along with any repayments e.g.